 Today wine and glass producers believe that a fine slender stemmed glass, with a more generously curved bowl and larger volume glass not only shows the wines character more attractively, plus allows the delicate aromas elevated by the bubbles to be highlighted and appreciated with each sip, plus the wine lands in the middle of the palate.
 As Champagne & quality sparkling wines are drier than they once were and should be received by your sensory receptors on the middle of the tongue that appreciate dry wine styles - rather than the front of the mouth, tip of the tongue where you have your sweet receptors - which will be disappointed by a dry wine landing there.

 Plus you need a slightly larger volume to the glass bowl so the aromas can develop-gather and express themselves to your nose as you take each sip.
 This also allows you to pour 150ml of sparkling wine into the glass and not have it completely fill the glass - reducing the development of any aromas and making it hard to serve, take the first sip, plus the sparkling wine will be forced again to the front of your palate.
-The tall, narrow flute shaped glass - are fine for simple sparkling wines *(as it can retain the bubbles / carbonation longer), and for sweet styles of sparkling wine - but when it comes to enjoying a quality Méthode Traditionnelle & Champagne in a tall, narrow glass - “ it is like watching your favourite movie on a smart-phone with the volume off ”.
+The tall, narrow flute shaped glass - are fine for simple sparkling wines *(as it can retain the bubbles and carbonation longer), and for sweeter styles of sparkling wine.
+But when it comes to enjoying a complex, quality Méthode Traditionnelle & Champagne in a tall, narrow glass - “it is like watching your favourite movie on a smart-phone with the volume off”.
 Everything is compressed and with no emotion.

 • Yes - please do compare at home - so when you next go out and you have the opportunity to enjoy a quality Méthode / Champagne wine in a tall, narrow glass or a more generously curved tulip or even an aromatic white wine glass - you will be well informed how much more enjoyable it can be.